Employing a member of the Reserve Forces

 • Not paying the Reservist a salary or associated benefits - eg company car - during their mobilisation.

 • Changes since 1 October 2014 give businesses financial incentives worth up to £6,000 a year per mobilised Reservist.
-SMEs and equivalent-sized charities and partnerships are allowed to claim up to £500 for each month their Reservist employee is mobilised.
+Small or medium-sized enterprises (SMEs) and equivalent-sized charities and partnerships are allowed to claim up to £500 for each month their Reservist employee is mobilised.

 • No obligation to grant extra annual leave to allow for training commitments.
 Many employers recognise the benefits that such training provides and choose to grant additional leave.
 Search a list of employers that provide additional leave for Reservists.